marlonmikami/personal/notes/commonplace.md

 ### Others

+He who has a WHY can bear almost any HOW

 Just as the sky remains untouched by passing clouds, you (awareness) remain untouched by passing thoughts.

 Remove tension, remove what isn't you